 Make ahead tip: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Let the frosting sit at room temperature to slightly soften for 10 minutes before assembling and frosting.
 Frosted cake or unfrosted cake layers can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.

 - Alternate sizes: No matter which size cookie cake you make, use the bake time listed as a loose guideline.
 When the cake layers are lightly brown on top and a toothpick inserted in the center comes out mostly clean, they're done.
 (1) Make the recipe as directed and bake in three 9-inch cake pans for about 22-25 minutes.
-(2) Halve the recipe and bake in two 9-inch cake pans for about 20 minutes.
+(2) Halve the recipe and bake in one 9-inch cake pan for about 22-25 minutes.
 (3) Halve the recipe and bake in three 6-inch cake pans for about 20-22 minutes.

 - If desired, use any of the alternate frosting recipes linked in the post above.